iBicha/playlet/docs/RELEASING.md

   - Check `Set as the latest release`
   - Click `update release`

-- The newest Playlet lib is now LIVE
+**The newest Playlet lib is now LIVE**

-## Playet
+## Playlet

 For releasing to the store (when needed), this is done following a Playlet lib release:

-- Switch to main branch and pull changes - match commit corresponding to the release.
+- Switch to main branch and pull changes - **match commit corresponding to the release.**
 - `npm run build:release`
-  - This should create the signed package
+  - This should create the signed package under `release/playlet.pkg`
 - Upload to dashboard, and schedule a release (takes a couple of days)